oddlama/fora-docs/usage/writing-deploys/README.md

 * [**Groups.**](TODO/) Hosts inherit the variables defined by the groups they belong to.
 All hosts implicitly belong to the `all` group, which can be used to define global variables.
 * [**Scripts.**](TODO/) Regular python scripts specifying what should be done on the remote hosts.

-Fora always requires something to run against (like an inventory) and a script to run.
+Fora always requires an inventory and a script to run.
 Here is an example using each of the above components:

 {% tabs %}
 {% tab title="inventory.py" %}